 Nowadays, the most common disorder worldwide is depression.
 There are various treatments recommended, and most of them include pharmaceutical drugs.
 Moreover, this unhappiness does not appear alone; other conditions like panic attacks, anxiety, or phobias usually accompany it.
 Some say it is best to combine depression therapy with hypnotherapy because it will enhance the therapeutic effect, and the healing process will go faster.
 It is well known that even a tiny anxiety attack can alter a person`s mind.

 Furthermore, it can cause severe disorientation and lack of energy, resulting in depression.
 In most cases, patients get accustomed to this feeling and accept it as a typical event.
 The first step towards healing this mental state is to accept that this is not an event the patient should feel guilty about.
 Due to our stressful way of life, it is typical to experience once-in-a-while episodes.
 The trick is to acknowledge its presence and accept help.
 This is when hypnotherapy is sought as an aid in the treatment because it can diminish the symptoms of this psychological state of mind and offer a soothing feeling of relaxation and complete rest.

 Causes of depression

-Causes of depression cannot usually be tied to a single reason – in fact, it is the culmination of several different triggering factors that causes depression.
-Depression is not just a state of mind – many times, it is an imbalance in the chemicals in the human brain (called neurotransmitters which carry signals in the brain and nerves) also causes depression.
+Causes of depression cannot usually be tied to a single reason – in fact, it is the culmination of several different triggering factors that cause depression.
+Depression is not just a state of mind – many times, it is an imbalance in the chemicals in the human brain (called neurotransmitters, which carry signals in the brain and nerves) that also causes depression.